jbilcke/latent-browser/README.md

 yarn tauri:dev
 ```

-### Using the browser
+## Using the browser

-- type something in it eg "a shop that sell golden eggs"
+Here are some examples to get you started:

-- click on "explore"
+- `a clone of asteroid using <canvas>, the mouse should orient the spaceship, it should fire bullets when clicking, and bullets can destroy asteroids.`
-- wait about 20~40 seconds (sorry there is no loader yet)
+- `website for a company selling time travel visit packages (great pyramids, Trojan wars..).
+The website features 3 polaroid pictures taken by tourists of those eras`

 ## FAQ

-### The UI is _really_ bad
+### The UI/UX should be improved

-Yes, I know
+I agree!

 ### Something went wrong